What We Do

 Our Projects and Research

-Restoration of the Ridge Project: This post-Hurricane Katrina project aims to restore a mixed hardwood forest which suffered extensive damage due to saltwater and wind.
-Since 2005, local schoolchildren and community volunteers have been planting trees and removing invasive species invasive species
+Restoration of the Ridge Project: This post-Hurricane Katrina project is restoring a mixed hardwood forest which suffered extensive damage due to saltwater and wind.
+Since 2005, local schoolchildren and community volunteers have been planting trees and native plants, and removing invasive species invasive species

 An invasive species is any plant or animal that has spread or been introduced into a new area where they are, or could, cause harm to the environment, economy, or human, animal, or plant health.
 Their unwelcome presence can destroy ecosystems and cost millions of dollars.